Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 According to research conducted by the National Eye Institute, completing the full medication course for pink eye can significantly reduce the likelihood of the infection spreading to others.
 In a recent study involving 300 children with pink eye, those who completed the full course of treatment were found to be less likely to remain contagious after the prescribed period compared to those who stopped using the drops early.

-See also Discover the Best Eye Drops for Your Eye Care Needs with EzriCare - A Comprehensive Guide
+See also The Potential Benefits and Risks of Eye Drops - A Comprehensive Guide

 Benefits of Completing the Full Medication Course: